konstantinosfragkoulis/DroneCtrl/README.md

 IMPORTANT!
 For the program to work without any modifications, the drone needs to be in ANGLE mode.
 You can change that in Betaflight.
 Also, you need to make sure that the PID tuning is correct - that is make the throttle, yaw, pitch and roll curves linear.
 Without doing the above, the program will not work correctly and the drone will probably crash.

-Additionally, you need to change some variables in the python script.
+Additionally, you need to change some variables in the `config.py` script.
 Look for the section "USER EDITABLE VARIABLES".
-There, it is important to change the constant `MASS` to the mass of your drone in kilograms.
+There, you must at least change the constant `MASS` to the mass of your drone in kilograms.

 ## Features
 Currently, few things work.
 All you can do is: